 Otherwise, revenue is recognised at a point in time when the customer obtains control of the distinct good or service.
-Revenue from provision of debt collection and credit investigation services is recognised at a point in time.
+Revenue from provision of debt collection and credit investigation services and sales of motor vehicles are recognised at a point in time.